jamesmacwhite/gedling-borough-council-bin-calendars/README.md

 It is somewhat annoying that [Gedling Borough Council](https://www.gedling.gov.uk/) does not provide either a iCal calendar or API to view the bin schedule dates in full that can be parsed easily.
 Instead they offer either a PDF (which is horrible for accessibility) or the option to subscribe to email alerts which notifies you the day before.

 For a few years now I have created my own calendar for my specific collection schedule (Wednesday G2).
-After seeing a few other residents wanting to use this data in home automation, I decided to convert all the bin collections into iCal format.
+After seeing a few other residents wanting to use this data in home automation, I decided to convert all the bin collections into the iCal format.

 ## Bin collection schedules

 ### General bin collection schedule

 There are a total of 20 bin schedules provided by Gedling Borough Council.
 The bin schedules Gedling Borough Council operate are labelled G1 - G4 and occur Monday to Friday (under normal collection days).
-Depending on where you are in the Gedling Borough area, you will have a bin day schedule on a specific weekday.
+Depending on where you are in the Gedling Borough area, you will have a bin day schedule on a specific weekday labelled as G1, G2, G3 or G4.

 **The schedule of each type of bin collections is:**